 The World Series

 Whilst many, including some of the players, thought that things couldn’t get any better, game five in Houston once again proved us all wrong.
-A slugfest that resembled a heavyweight boxing match rather than a game of Baseball was finally won 13-12 by Houston, after seven home runs and nearly five-and-a-half hours – the second longest game in World Series history.
+A slugfest that bore closer resemblance to a heavyweight boxing match than a game of Baseball was finally won 13-12 by Houston, after seven home runs and nearly five-and-a-half hours – the second longest game in World Series history.

 Last year’s Fall Classic was mooted as one of the all time greats.
 Surely this year’s will be remembered equally as fondly.
 Long may these World Series epics continue.

 Undoubtedly the story of the regular season was the Cleveland Indians’ 22-game win streak that stretched from August 24th to September 14th.

 Breaking the all-time record for consecutive victories in American Baseball (both the 1916 New York Giants and the 1875 Boston Red Stockings had runs of 26-games, but each featured a tie), the Indians had a combined score of 140-36 during the streak.
 Furthermore, the Tribe trailed in just seven of the 181 total innings over the 22-games.
 After falling at the final hurdle before the World Series this year, the streak may at least provide Indians fans with some salve to their wounds.

 That the regular season total strikeout record was broken came as no surprise – this is the 10th straight season that the number has been surpassed.
 The figure – 40,105 – consigns last year’s total of 38,982 to irrelevance.